Kanazawa Sightseeing Tourist Attractions. 8 Royal Tourist Attractions You Must Visit at Least Once

 The teahouse district along the river where you can enjoy walking along the alleys

 The Asano River is also known as the "Onna River," and the area has a typical Kanazawa atmosphere.
 In 1999, the old name of the town was restored for the first time in Japan, and the area was officially renamed Shukei-cho.
-The town is associated with the writer Kyoka Izumi, and the view of the town from the Asanogawa Bridge and the Naka Bridge is still reminiscent of the atmospheric world of his novels.
-In the summer, the riverbed is decorated with tatami mats, and visitors are treated to Kaga cuisine and other treats.
+The town is associated with the writer Kyoka Izumi, and a view of the town from the Asanogawa Bridge and the Naka Bridge still captures the atmospheric atmosphere of the world of his novels.
+In the summer, the riverbeds are set up on the banks of the river, and visitors are treated to Kaga cuisine and other delicacies.

 Walking down the stone steps connecting the teahouse district and the residential area

 Entering a narrow alleyway, you will find a quiet and emotional scene.
 There are two slopes in the neighborhood.
-"Akagari-zaka," a slope with stone steps connecting the Shukkeicho Chaya-gai and a shrine on the hill, is said to have been a place where masters used to go to meet geiko in secret, as there is no sunlight even during the daytime.
+"Dark Slope," a slope with stone steps connecting the Shukkeicho Chaya-gai and a shrine on top of the slope, is said to have been a place where masters used to go to meet geiko in secret, as there is no sunlight even during the daytime.
 On the other hand, "Akari-zaka" was named in recent years in memory of Kyoka Izumi, who wrote beautiful works that would light up the dark night.
-After strolling through the alleys, it is recommended to take a break at a café, restaurant, or bar in a renovated machiya (townhouse) building.
+After strolling through the alleys, it is recommended to take a break at a café, restaurant, or bar in a renovated machiya building.

 At dusk, the sounds of shamisen (three-stringed Japanese banjo) and taiko drums can be heard, creating an atmosphere full of emotion.
 The buildings and streetscapes with their unique atmosphere and the seclusion of the back alleys are wonderful.